How Rust’s Compiler Catches What Coding Agents Get Wrong

 |

-The practical result is that agents generate more idiomatic Rust by default.
-They’ve seen more consistent examples during training than they have for most other languages, where style varies by project, team, and individual preference.
+rustfmt enforces a single canonical style.
+Nearly all published Rust code follows the same formatting, which means the pretraining data is unusually consistent.
+Fewer style variations to learn, no averaging across conflicting conventions.
+The practical result is that agents tend to generate more idiomatic Rust by default—they’ve seen more consistent examples during training than for most other languages, where style varies by project, team, and individual preference.

 This consistency extends beyond formatting.
 Cargo handles build, test, format, lint, documentation, and publishing.
 Every Rust project uses the same commands: cargo build, cargo test, cargo clippy, cargo fmt.
 Agents don’t need to learn project-specific build incantations or navigate different build systems.
-The commands are predictable across the entire ecosystem.
+The commands are the same across the entire ecosystem.